Workslop and the Trust Tax

 Trust is a compression technology.
 In a healthy team, people do not verify every sentence, formula, schedule, or recommendation from scratch.
 They rely on known competence, role boundaries, shared standards, and the expectation that a colleague has done the minimum work before passing something along.
 That is why teams can move quickly.

-BetterUp's survey materials report reputational effects as well as time costs: people receiving workslop often judged senders more negatively.
+BetterUp's survey materials and related HBR article report reputational effects as well as time costs: people receiving workslop often judged senders more negatively, including on creativity, capability, reliability, trustworthiness, and intelligence.
 That is institutionally important.
 AI misuse does not only create bad documents.
 It can damage the social ledger that lets teams coordinate without constant suspicion.

 Why This Is Governance